-Approximately 41 million children are estimated to go trick-or-treating this Halloween, with 118 million potential stops on the way.
-Costumes and candy are the main concern for most trick-or-treaters, but these visiting goblins, ghosts and ghouls can face the risk of an accident or injury if homeowners don't prepare for guests.
+Approximately 73.1 million children went trick-or-treating in 2020 to claim their sweet prize.
+And if homeowners don't prepare, these visiting goblins, ghosts and ghouls are at risk of an accident or injury.
 Keep Halloween safe and fun by taking the time to minimize risks for children and parents around your home.

-- Decorate safely. $13 million worth of property damage is caused by fires each Halloween, and according to the National Fire Protection Association, nearly half of decoration fires in homes occur because decorations are too close to a heat source.
+Nearly 800 structure fires start each year with decorations, according to the National Fire Protection Association, with 44 percent of decoration fires in homes occuring because decorations are too close to a heat source.
 Decorations such as dried flowers, cornstalks and crepe paper all ignite easily, so make sure to keep items like these away from open flames and other heat sources.
 Help prevent trips, slips or falls by keeping walkways, entryways and exits clear of decorations.

-- Secure railings.
-Close to 70 million houses in the U.S. have steps that trick-or-treaters will have to climb.
+Trick-or-treaters in the U.S. collectively climb about 57.4 million steps every year.
 Make sure the railings on your steps and on your porch are secure to prevent potentially harmful trips and falls.

 United States Census Bureau

 American Academy of Pediatrics